CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Code runtime

-To understand how our function currently behaves we must start building a mental model to understand how our code is executed during runtime.
+To understand how our function currently behaves we must start building a mental model to understand how our code is executed.
 Our current mental model may consist of the following ideas:

 ```mermaid